 My grandma told me I could find my mother’s family about an hour and a half Northeast of Mexico City in a small village called Villa Del Carbon.
 I arrived there to a huge and warm, life-dream welcome!
 My mom was one of 12 children with 10 brothers and one sister.
 They and all my cousins, nieces, nephews and so many people in the village who knew and loved my mom, all had their hands up to the sky crying, “Es un milagro!
 It’s a miracle!”
-They held a church service that Sunday in honor of their prayers that I would return, being answered.
+There was a church service that Sunday in honor of their prayers that I would return, being answered.
 Every year my family got together and prayed for me.
 I can tell you there were times in my life when I badly needed even one person in this world’s prayers.
 I believe their love and prayers though a country away, made an impact on my life.
 Their faith held me in times I wasn’t even aware of.

 Being reunited with my extended families who loved and wanted me all of my life, and I them, IS a miracle and one I’m honored to share with you.
 I hope my story inspires and motivates others to find their birth families.
 What I found is a family torn from tragedy.
 It’s painful but I can tell you nothing is as painful as not knowing anything.

 It’s an intrinsic need we have to feel connected to our history.
 I feel peace now knowing.
 There’s always a hole in my heart for the loss of my mother, her husband, our family and even my father.
 I wish things could have been different, but we don’t get to choose.
 However, we do get to choose where we are today, and for that I want to thank you for taking the time to read this small portion of my story.
 From my heart to yours, thank you!